sergorl/avia_serv/README.md

 - [serde_derive](https://crates.io/crates/hyper) is used with [serde](https://crates.io/crates/serde)

 ### Advantages
-- Internal algorithms able to find a set of different paths between two nodes (if it exists) regardless of path length (or count of internal nodes) + even with cycles
+- Internal algorithms is able to find a set of different paths between two nodes (if it exists) regardless of path length (or count of internal nodes)
+- and to provide a robust implementation of even cycles in graph

 ### Disadvantages
 - Now library doesn't support parallel computations